 Subject to section 9 (impact of moving to the 50/50 section), unless the member elects to end the contract, any pre-existing APC / SCAPC / A V C / S C A V C contracts that were entered into after 31 March 2014 remain payable during any period of reserve forces service leave - but not via payroll.
 The employer sends the relevant details about the amount of APC or A V C payable to the reservist to pass on to the Ministry of Defence (MoD).
 The MoD arranges the relevant deductions from the reservist’s pay.
 The MoD pays the APC amounts over to the L G P S administering authority and the A V C amounts to the relevant A V C provider.
 Any employer contributions to a SCAPC or S C A V C remain payable by the employer, not the MoD.

+Employers who operate a salary sacrifice AVC arrangement may wish to pause contributions when a member is on reserve forces leave.
+They could confirm this in the written agreement with members.
+Alternatively, they could rely on the existing regulations to pause the SCAVC contributions for the period of the reserve forces leave.

 13. Termination

 Where a Scheme member opts out of the Scheme after more than three months, retires, ceases pensionable employment, dies in service or attains age 75, the employer should inform the payroll administrator and the L G P S administering authority.
 The notification to the administering authority should include: